atharva0300/Dwight/README.md

     1. axios : axios is a HTTP client for Javascript.
 Request and Response handling is simpler when axios is used.
 Used to communicate with backend

 5. Django :
 Django is a Python framework that follows models-templates-view architecture.
 Here is an overview of the contents of the `main` app folder.
+The Django application runs on http://127.0.0.1:8000.
     ```
     1. models.py : Contains User model to store user data and Task model to store the details of a task.
     2. urls.py : Endpoints : register/ , taskdetails/